 Matthew is a specialist children family law barrister with a particular interest in public law and the arrangements for children after parental separation.

-Matthew is committed to pro-bono work and works closely with law advice centres and accepts instructions from the Bar Pro Bono Unit.
+Matthew is committed to pro-bono work and accepts instructions from Advocate (formerly of the Bar Pro Bono Unit).

 - Family Bar Association

 - Association of Lawyers for Children